Understanding the Vulnerability of Maine Lakes to Invasive Aquatic Plants

 The model was created using a statistical method called logistic regression.
 Logistic regression calculates the probability of a response; In this case, a “response” is that a lake is infested.
 The analysis produces a “receiver operating characteristic” (ROC) curve, which relates to the likelihood of the model to predict a response correctly.
 In a perfect model, the area under the curve (AUC) would be 1.0.

 Data were analyzed for the model in two steps.
 First, because just 1% of Maine lakes are infested, lakes in the analysis were grouped using a Maine lake classification developed by Jeremy Deeds, a DEP lakes biologist.
 This classification groups Maine lakes into three distinct lake regions in Maine according to drainage basin and lake morphology.
 The most northern region in Maine, the St John’s River region, has no known invasive aquatic plants.
-In absence of Canadian data on aquatic plant infestations, this region was not used in the analysis.
+In absence of Canadian data on aquatic plant infestations, this region was not used in the 2017 analysis.
+However Canadian data was obtained in 2019, and we plan to update the model with these data in the future.

 Maine’s infestation data therefore fell into the two remaining regions: Coastal and Interior.
 Each region was individually analyzed before being combined into a single model for the State of Maine.
 This statewide model was analyzed using information from the smaller regional models.
 To test the accuracy of the model, data were evenly divided and run through the model to see if it could predict what was already known about a lake’s infestation status.